Metformin: Effect, Side Effects & Avoiding Diarrhoea

 Most common side effectGastrointestinalUrogenital infectionsGastrointestinal, nausea

-The overall picture: metformin remains the foundation — affordable, with 60 years of experience, easy to combine, and without hypoglycaemia risk.
-For patients with heart failure or who want significant weight reduction, SGLT2 inhibitors (such as empagliflozin / Jardiance or dapagliflozin / Forxiga) and GLP-1 receptor agonists are increasingly preferred — frequently in combination with metformin.
+The classification: metformin remains the foundation – cheap, with 60 years of experience, easy to combine, and without a hypoglycaemia risk.
+In patients with heart failure or with the aim of a marked weight reduction, SGLT2 inhibitors (such as Jardiance or Forxiga) and GLP-1 agonists are increasingly preferred – frequently in combination with metformin.

-Metformin is increasingly used in gestational diabetes (pregnancy-related diabetes) when dietary measures are insufficient and insulin therapy is not possible or desired.
-Metformin crosses the placenta, but available data show no increased malformation rate.
-NICE and international guidelines consider metformin an acceptable alternative to insulin in gestational diabetes.
+Metformin is increasingly used for gestational diabetes (pregnancy diabetes) when dietary measures are not enough and insulin therapy is not possible or wanted.
+Metformin crosses the placenta, but the data so far shows no increased malformation rate.
+The National Care Guideline and international guidelines see metformin as an acceptable alternative to insulin in gestational diabetes.

-Important: in pre-existing type 2 diabetes, transition to insulin is usually recommended during pregnancy — insulin does not cross the placenta and allows more precise blood glucose control.
-This decision is always made by the diabetologist together with the obstetrician.
-During breastfeeding, metformin passes into breast milk in small amounts, without demonstrated adverse effects in the infant.
-Breastfeeding while on metformin is possible after discussion with the doctor.
+Important: with pre-existing type 2 diabetes, a switch to insulin is usually made in pregnancy – insulin does not cross the placenta and allows more precise blood sugar control.
+This decision is always made by the diabetologist together with the gynaecologist.
+During breastfeeding, metformin passes into breast milk in small amounts, without any abnormalities in the child proven so far.
+Breastfeeding on metformin is possible after consultation with the doctor.

-Metformin is not metabolised in the liver but excreted unchanged by the kidneys.
-This pharmacological feature explains all renal impairment restrictions: with poor kidney function, metformin cannot be adequately excreted, accumulates in the blood, and increases the risk of lactic acidosis.
+Metformin is not metabolised in the liver but excreted unchanged via the kidneys.
+That is the pharmacological property that explains all the kidney function restrictions: with poor kidney function, metformin can no longer be excreted sufficiently, accumulates in the blood, and increases the lactic acidosis risk.

 Absolute contraindications

-Metformin must not be taken in severe renal impairment (eGFR below 30 ml/min), in acute conditions carrying risk of kidney failure (severe dehydration, severe infection, shock), in acute or unstable heart failure, in severe hepatic impairment, in acute alcohol intoxication, and in diabetic ketoacidosis.
+Metformin must not be taken with severe kidney impairment (GFR below 30 ml/min), with acute conditions carrying a risk of kidney failure (severe dehydration, severe infection, shock), with acute or unstable heart failure, with severe liver impairment, with acute alcohol poisoning, and with diabetic ketoacidosis.

 When must metformin be temporarily stopped?

-Pause metformin for: Severe vomiting or diarrhoea (dehydration risk!), before and 48 hours after CT with iodinated contrast dye, before planned surgery under general anaesthesia.
-Always consult your doctor and have kidney values checked before restarting metformin.
+Pause metformin with: Severe vomiting or diarrhoea (dehydration!), before and 48 hours after CT with iodine-containing contrast media, before planned operations under general anaesthesia.
+Always consult the doctor and check kidney values before metformin is restarted.

-Note Anonymised brite app user data; these do not replace clinical studies.
+Note Anonymised brite app user data; does not replace clinical studies.

 ObservationFrequencyTypical comment

-Diarrhoea at the start of therapyCommon"The first 2 weeks were tough, then it got much better."
+Diarrhoea at the start of therapyCommon"The first 2 weeks were difficult, then it got better."

-Improvement after switching to modified-release formCommon"Since switching to XR tablets, barely any problems."
+Improvement after switching to the modified-release formCommon"Since switching to XR tablets, almost no complaints any more."

 Metallic tasteOccasional"Disappears after a few weeks."

-Fatigue / exhaustionOccasionalOften associated with low vitamin B12
+Fatigue / exhaustionOccasionalOften connected with low vitamin B12

-Weight lossCommon"I lost 3 kg in the first 3 months without dieting."
+Weight lossCommon"I lost 3 kg in the first 3 months, without a diet."

-Particularly striking in brite's interaction check: the combination metformin + pantoprazole or omeprazole is very frequently recorded.
+Particularly striking in the brite interaction check: the combination of metformin + pantoprazole or omeprazole is recorded very frequently.
 Both substances independently inhibit vitamin B12 absorption.
-Anyone combining metformin with a PPI long-term has a substantially increased risk of B12 deficiency — and should be closely monitored.
+Anyone who combines metformin and a PPI long-term has a considerably increased risk of a B12 deficiency – and should therefore be closely monitored.
 Keep your medication list complete.

 Transparency notice brite is a health app.
 The following features refer to functionality within the app.

-• Interaction check: Detects risky combinations, e.g. metformin + ibuprofen (kidneys) or metformin + PPI (vitamin B12 deficiency). → Interaction check
+• Interaction check: Recognises risky combinations, e.g. metformin + ibuprofen (kidney) or metformin + PPI (vitamin B12 deficiency). → Interaction check

-• Dose reminder: Reminds you to take metformin with a meal. → Dose reminder
+• Intake reminder: Reminds you to take it with a meal. → Pill reminder

-• Vitamin B12 reminder: Automatic prompt for the annual vitamin B12 check with long-term use.
+• Vitamin B12 reminder: An automatic note about the annual vitamin B12 check with long-term intake.

-• CT warning: Reminds of the 48-hour pause before and after CT scans with contrast dye.
+• CT warning: Reminds you of the 48-hour pause before and after CT examinations with contrast medium.

 Register for free now

-How long does metformin diarrhoea last?
-For most patients, gastrointestinal complaints last 2–4 weeks and then improve significantly.
-This is the time the gut needs to adapt to the changed glucose uptake and alterations in the microbiome.
-Anyone still experiencing complaints after 4–6 weeks should speak to their doctor — switching to modified-release tablets (metformin XR) or a temporary dose reduction may help.
+Metformin diarrhoea how long?
+In most patients the gastrointestinal complaints last 2–4 weeks and then improve markedly.
+That is the time the gut needs to get used to the changed glucose uptake and the changes in the gut flora.
+Anyone who suffers from complaints for longer than 4–6 weeks should speak to the doctor – a switch to modified-release tablets (metformin XR) or a temporary dose reduction can help.

-Metformin vitamin B12 deficiency — how do I recognise it?
-The symptoms are: tingling or numbness in the hands and feet (paraesthesia), persistent fatigue, difficulty concentrating, memory problems, and in advanced stages balance disturbances.
-The problem: these symptoms are identical to those of diabetic neuropathy.
-Anyone who develops these complaints while on metformin should actively ask for a B12 blood test — not automatically assume it is "the diabetes".
+Metformin vitamin B12 deficiency – how do I recognise it?
+The symptoms are: tingling or numbness in the hands and feet (paraesthesias), persistent fatigue, concentration problems, memory problems, and in the advanced stage balance disorders.
+The problem: these symptoms are identical to those of a diabetic neuropathy.
+Anyone who develops these complaints on metformin should actively ask for the B12 level – not automatically assume that it is "the diabetes".

-Metformin CT contrast dye — what exactly do I need to do?
-The 48-hour rule applies: stop 48 hours before the CT and only restart after having kidney values checked after the scan.
-This information must be actively communicated — at hospital CT registration and at the radiology practice.
-Many patients don't know this and simply continue taking metformin.
+Metformin CT contrast medium stopping – what exactly to note?
+The 48-hour rule applies: stop 48 hours before the CT and only have the kidney values checked after the CT before metformin is restarted.
+This information must be actively communicated – at the CT booking in the hospital and in the radiology practice.
+Many patients do not know this and simply continue taking metformin.
 Record the CT information in your medication plan and actively inform the examination staff.

-Metformin fatigue — what lies behind it?
+Metformin fatigue – what is behind it?
 Metformin itself does not cause fatigue.
-When fatigue occurs under metformin, the most common reason is vitamin B12 deficiency — especially with long-term use.
-Another cause can be blood glucose fluctuations, particularly in combination with other diabetes medications.
-Have B12 and fasting blood glucose checked.
+When fatigue occurs on metformin, the most common reason is a vitamin B12 deficiency – especially with long-term intake.
+Another reason can be blood sugar fluctuations, especially with a combination of other diabetes medications.
+Have B12 and fasting blood sugar checked.

-Metformin and alcohol — how much is tolerable?
-An occasional glass of wine or beer with stable kidney function and normal nutritional status is generally not a problem.
-Regular or excessive alcohol consumption is however incompatible with metformin — it increases the lactic acidosis risk and can cause hypoglycaemia, particularly when alcohol is consumed on an empty stomach.
-With chronic alcohol use, metformin is contraindicated.
+Metformin and alcohol – how much is tolerable?
+An occasional glass of wine or beer is usually no problem with stable kidney function and a normal nutritional state.
+Regular or excessive alcohol consumption is, however, incompatible with metformin – it increases the lactic acidosis risk and can lead to low blood sugar, especially when alcohol is drunk on an empty stomach.
+With chronic alcohol consumption, metformin is contraindicated.

-Metformin alters the gut microbiome and increases glucose uptake in the gut, which can trigger bloating and diarrhoea.
-For most patients this improves after 2–4 weeks.
-Helpful measures: increase the dose slowly, always take with a meal, and if needed switch to modified-release tablets.
+Metformin changes the gut flora and increases glucose uptake in the gut, which can trigger bloating and diarrhoea.
+In most patients this improves after 2–4 weeks.
+Helpful measures: increase the dose slowly, always take it with a meal, and switch to modified-release tablets if needed.

-Metformin is weight-neutral to mildly weight-reducing.
+Metformin is weight-neutral to slightly weight-reducing.
 Many patients lose 1–3 kg through reduced appetite.
-For significant weight reduction, GLP-1 receptor agonists (semaglutide/Ozempic) are considerably more effective.
+For marked weight reduction, GLP-1 agonists (semaglutide/Ozempic) are considerably more effective.

-An occasional drink with stable kidney function is usually not a problem.
-Regular or excessive alcohol use increases the lactic acidosis risk.
-Never on an empty stomach and never in large quantities.
+An occasional glass with stable kidney function is usually no problem.
+Regular or excessive alcohol consumption increases the lactic acidosis risk.
+Never on an empty stomach and never in larger amounts.

-Yes — stop 48 hours before CT with iodinated contrast dye and only restart after having kidney values checked.
-Actively inform the radiology team about your metformin.
+Yes – stop 48 hours before the CT with iodine-containing contrast media and only restart after a check of the kidney values.
+Communicate this information actively to the examination staff.

-With normal kidney function: at least once a year.
-With mildly impaired function (eGFR 30–59): every 3–6 months.
-Also before starting therapy and during any acute illness with dehydration risk.
+With normal kidney function at least once a year.
+With slightly impaired function (GFR 30–59) every 3–6 months.
+In addition, before the start of therapy and with every acute illness carrying a risk of dehydration.

 Yes, in 10–30% of long-term users.
 The symptoms (tingling, numbness, fatigue) are frequently confused with diabetic neuropathy.
-Annual blood testing is recommended, especially with concurrent PPI use.
+An annual blood test is recommended, especially with simultaneous PPI intake.

-Short-term use is usually possible.
-Regular ibuprofen use can impair kidney function and reduce metformin excretion.
+Usually possible short-term.
+Regular ibuprofen intake can impair kidney function and reduce metformin excretion.
 Paracetamol is the safer alternative for metformin users.

 Metformin itself does not cause fatigue.
-The most common cause of fatigue under metformin: vitamin B12 deficiency — have blood levels checked.
-Blood glucose fluctuations can also cause fatigue.
+The most common cause on metformin: a vitamin B12 deficiency – have the blood value checked.
+Blood sugar fluctuations can also trigger fatigue.

 Sources